What to expect from the medical textiles industry in coming years?

 Taking a deeper dive into the innovations in medical textiles worldwide, we looked into country-wise patent publishing data.

-From the patent publishing data, we saw that the USA, Japan, India, and Germany are the top four countries where innovations in medical textiles are on the rise.
+According to patent publishing data, the USA, Japan, India, and Germany are the top four countries where innovations in medical textiles are on the rise.

 This reflects that these countries are where consumer interest and innovations are increasing.

-The extent of the growth is towards the constant improvements and innovations in both textile technology and medical procedures.
-They are used in several separate and specialized applications focusing on products used in health care applications such as prevention, care, and hygiene.
+The extent of the growth is towards constant improvements and innovations in both textile technology and medical procedures.
+They are used in several separate and specialized applications, focusing on products used in healthcare, such as prevention, care, and hygiene.

 1. Sensor-Based Smart Medical Textiles